oceanprotocol/docs/content/tutorials/marketplace-publish-data-asset.md

 ---
-title: Publish a Data asset on Ocean Market place.
+title: Publish a Data asset on Ocean Marketplace.
-description: A tutorial to publish an asset using Ocean Market
+description: Tutorial to publish assets using the Ocean Market
 ---

 ## What can be published?

-Ocean Market provides a convenient interface for individuals as well as organizations to publish their data.
-Data set can be images, location information, audio, video, sales data, or combinations of all!
+Ocean Market provides a convenient interface for individuals and organizations to publish their data.
+Datasets can be images, location information, audio, video, sales data, or combinations of all!
 There is no exhaustive list of what type of data can be published on the Market.
-Please note that the Ocean Protocol team maintains a purgatory list [here](https://github.com/oceanprotocol/list-purgatory) to block addresses and remove assets for any violations.
+Please note the Ocean Protocol team maintains a purgatory list [here](https://github.com/oceanprotocol/list-purgatory) to block addresses and remove assets for any violations.

 ## Tutorial